 Individual or group counseling should be a part of your individual recovery and couples therapy can help you balance the demands that your addiction and recovery make on your marriage.
 Therapy will teach you the skills that can aid you in coping with stressful situations within your life that might trigger your substance use.
-It can also help you to deal with unresolved issues which may be exacerbating your substance abuse.
+It can also help you to deal with unresolved issues that may be exacerbating your substance abuse.

 It is important to remember overcoming your addiction may not be enough to solve all your problems.
 Although many of them may derive from the stress of your addiction, some are separate and more complex.
 It is for this reason that couples counseling might be especially useful.
 This therapeutic environment can help you learn to deal with these problems.

 In fact, some of your potential triggers may stem from issues within your marriage.
-Often in marriages there is some level of co-dependency and a therapist can help you break the dependency cycle.
+Often in marriages, there is some level of co-dependency and a therapist can help you break the dependency cycle.
 They will direct you to the best ways to bring about positive changes and healthier behaviors.
 If you learn to resolve issues within your marriage, it can make your recovery easier, help you to find forgiveness, remove certain triggers, and decrease your chances of relapse.

 The Role Of A Spouse Within Treatment Programs